Bangladeshi soldiers accused of raping 12-year-old Rohingya refugee girl | DW | 04.10.2019

 The Bangladeshi army has been responsible for maintaining the security situation in the Cox's Bazar refugee camps.

-The rape allegations surfaced at a time when tensions in the refugee camps are already on the rise due to the government's decision to shift Rohingya refugees to an isolated island.
+The rape allegations surfaced at a time when tensions in the refugee camps were already on the rise due in part to a failed attempt to repatriate 3,500 of them.

 The authorities have also blocked mobile phones and the internet in the camps, accusing some Rohingya refugees of committing violent crimes, including the murder of a local politician.